hoprnet/hoprnet/README.md

 make run-hopr-admin &
 ```

+### Local node with safe staking service (local network)
-Running one node in test mode, with safe and module attached
+Running one node in test mode, with safe and module attached (in anvil-localhost network)

 ```sh
 # build deps and HOPRd code